2026 ICC Location and Lodging

 The ICC Conference

-Lodging is at the Marriott University Park hotel, a short walk (less than half a mile) from the ENR2 building.
-The hotel is at 880 East 2nd Street, Tucson, Arizona, USA, 85719.
+Lodging is at the Marriott University Park hotel, less than half a mile from the ENR2 building.
+The hotel is at 880 East 2nd Street, Tucson, AZ 85719.

 You can walk through the beautiful University of Arizona campus to get to ENR2, but we will provide additional options for those with mobility issues.

-We have negotiated a conference rate of $219 plus taxes and fees per night (at current rates, that comes in at just under $250 in total) for reservations made by the lodging deadline of January 27.
-You will need the room block information in order to book at that rate–details will be here soon!
+We have negotiated a conference rate of $219 plus taxes and fees per night (at current rates, that comes in at just under $250 in total) for reservations made by the lodging deadline of January 29.
+To access the special rates (valid for the nights of Thursday February 26 to Sunday March 1), click the button below to make your reservation.
+Alternatively, call the hotel (+1 520-792-4100) and ask for the Intercultural Competence Conference room block.

 About Tucson